pedrohebm1/pedrohebm1/README.md

 ## Hello everyone, my name is Pedro, AKA pedrobm1 👋

-Web develoer who likes to play games, listen to music and watch series.
+Web developer who likes to play games, listen to music and watch series.
 I'm always on my learning journey, picking u new skills along the way.
 If you take a peek at my GitHub projects, you'll find a mix of personal projects, college assignments, and even some fun ones I've worked on for friends.

 ## 💻 Technologies